THE COFFEY/COFFEE SURNAME:

 Let’s now talk about families that have a genetic connection to Edward, but in unusual ways.
 Refer to Page 4 of the GenealogySummary, which shows our best estimate of genealogical connections.
 Some of the highlights:

 The “Samuel” Family Connection: Edward had a daughter, Annister, who had a son out of wedlock in 1735, and whom she named "James Coffey".
 DNA tests showed that James was likely fathered by one James Samuel, born 14 Jun 1690, died 16 May 1759.
 We offer a paper about JamesCoffee/y.
 And we have been exploring the complicated descent from Annister in recent newsletter articles.
-(You might try doing a newsletter Text Search with the HTM tool looking for newsletter articles about “Annister”.)
+(You might try doing a newsletter Text Search looking for newsletter articles about “Annister”.)

 Recommended Newsletters Reading List: (Issues/pages for articles discussing Annister)